What is Direct Cremation?

-Rosedale are able to offer a Direct Cremation Service for £1,695.
+Rosedale Funeral Home is able to offer a Direct Cremation service for £1,695.

 What area do you cover?

-Rosedale are able to offer a Direct Cremation Service from £1,695 when the death has occurred at home or in a nursing home within a 15 mile radius of our funeral homes, or when the death occurs in any of the following hospitals:-
+Rosedale Funeral Home can offer a Direct Cremation service when the death has occurred at home or in a nursing home within a 15 mile radius of our funeral homes, or when the death has occurred in any of the following hospitals:-

-Norfolk & Norwich Hospital, West Suffolk Hospital, James Paget Hospital, Ipswich Hospital, Beccles Hospital, Patrick Stead Hospital, All Hallows Hospital, Priscilla Bacon Lodge.
+Norfolk & Norwich Hospital, West Suffolk Hospital, James Paget Hospital, Ipswich Hospital, Beccles Hospital, Patrick Stead Hospital, All Hallows Hospital or Priscilla Bacon Lodge.

-If death occurs in Norfolk and Suffolk somewhere other than the above, we may be able to help you, but please contact us for advice in this situation.
+If death occurs somewhere other than the above locations we may still be able to help you, so please contact us for advice.